guptarohan3112/air-guru/README.md

 - Volume control (Volume Up and Volume Down)
 - Mute control (Mute off and Mute On)

-This tool was developed using Python and a variety of system control and computer vision libraries (including OpenCV and Google's MediaPipe library for landmark detection of the hands and body)
+This tool was developed using Python and a variety of system control and computer vision libraries (including OpenCV and Google's MediaPipe library for landmark detection of the hands and body).